Super Sidekicks 2: The World Championship

-Super Sidekicks 2: The World Championship (Note: Also known as Tokuten Ou 2: Real Fight Football (得点王2: リアルファイトフットボール, Tokuten Ō 2: Riaru Faito Futtobōru) in Japan.) is a 1994 soccer arcade video game developed and published by SNK.
+Super Sidekicks 2: The World Championship (Note: Also known as Tokuten Ou 2: Real Fight Football (得点王2: リアルファイトフットボール, Tokuten Ō 2: Riaru Faito Futtobōru) in Japan) is a 1994 association football video game developed and published by SNK for the Neo Geo arcade and home platforms.
 It is the second installment in the Super Sidekicks series and the third soccer game released for Neo Geo MVS, preceding the original Super Sidekicks (1992).
 Featuring an arcade-style approach to soccer as its predecessor, the game allows players to choose any of the available game modes with AI-controlled opponents or other human players with the team of their choosing.
 Its gameplay uses a simplified three-button configuration.

 Headed by Eikichi Kawasaki, Super Sidekicks 2: The World Championship was developed by a staff that worked on several projects for the Neo Geo platforms at SNK.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch and Windows; this version was removed from storefronts due to issues regarding the Republic of China.

-Though first launched for the MVS hardware, the game was later released for Neo Geo AES and Neo Geo CD, in addition to being re-released through download services for various consoles.
-The title proved popular among players and garnered critical acclaim from reviewers, with praise directed towards improvements made over its predecessor.
+The game proved popular among players and garnered critical acclaim from reviewers, with praise directed towards improvements made over its predecessor.
 It was followed by Super Sidekicks 3: The Next Glory in 1995.